mmbman/Katagiri/1987-04-10-Platform-Sutra-Talk-5.md

 **Katagiri Roshi:** Page 101:

-> “Good Knowing Advisors, my Dharma-door produces 84,000 wisdoms from the one Prajna.
+> “Good Knowing Advisors, my Dharma-door produces 84,000 wisdoms from the one Prajñā.
 Why?
 Because worldly people have 84,000 kinds of defilement.
 >
 > (From *The Sixth Patriarch’s Dharma Jewel Platform Sutra*, published and translated by the Buddhist Text Translation Society.)

-“The dharma door produces 84,000 wisdoms from the one Prajna.” [...] *Dharma-door* is the truth, the universe, [which] produces 84,000 wisdoms from the one *prajna*, [the] one perfect wisdom.
+“The dharma door produces 84,000 wisdoms from the one Prajñā.” [...] *Dharma-door* is the truth, the universe, [which] produces 84,000 wisdoms from the one *prajñā*, [the] one perfect wisdom.
 So *one perfect wisdom* is [that] the true wisdom is one truth.
 So, one truth.

 84,000 wisdoms: that is not only 84,000, [but] myriad, myriad wisdoms.
 Wisdoms of trees, plants, walls, fences... myriad, myriad beings.
 As long as there are myriad, myriad beings, there are myriad wisdoms.
 And then those wisdoms are one truth, one wisdom.
 That’s [what it says here].